cseas/blog/.github/pull_request_template.md

 ### Description

-Summary of the change.
+Fixes:

 ### Checklist

+- [ ] I have self-reviewed the code and added `AI-PR-Review` label.
-- [ ] My changes generate no new warnings
+- [ ] These changes don't generate any new warnings in the terminal/browser console.
-- [ ] I've done a self-review of this pull request
+- [ ] This PR has new components/utils and tests have been added for them (if applicable).